-Explanation: In the supply base region, timber is harvested mainly for the production of timber and timber products.
-This industry produces a lot of felling residues, which are used in the production of wood chips.
+Explanation: In the supply base region, timber is harvested mainly for the production of wood and wood products.
+This industry generates a lot of logging residues, which are used in the production of wood chips.
 However, part of the material is also obtained from the overgrowth of overgrown agricultural land.